leftlogic/ffconf/src/articles/cfp.md

 ## Most recent ideas

-- Using accessibility tools for the average dev, devtools, screen readers, braille readers and more
+the web that wasn't

+- Using a11y tools - primarily how to control screen readers, but also the different technologies used (brail display, etc)
+- AI act legislation, how to protect people (high risk ai bill in the UK)
-- How can we use tech to make an impact for good
+- How can we use tech to make an impact (geo, political)
-- Disconnecting from Big Web and the alternatives
+- Disconnecting from big web and the alternatives
-- Switching thinking from React components to Web Components
-- AI Act and surrounding legislations, what it means, how to protect people and how do we push back
+- 10 ways to absolutely break the browser
+- Talking hard(ware)
+- Making music / DJ quality
+- 20:20 vision on the last 20 years behind and ahead
+- How to collect (performance) data to argue/prove your case
+- Whistle stop tour of the indie web: blogs, web components, web mentions, web rings

 These are the topics that are piquing my interest lately, and below are further topics I'm (usually) always interested in.